quisquous/cactbot/docs/TimelineGuide.md

 It does not need a sync to do this.

 `window Number,Number` is the time frame in which to consider the sync.
-By default, if `window` is not specified, then it is the same as specifying `window 5,5`.
-In other words,
-5 seconds before the ability time and 5 seconds after.
+By default, if `window` is not specified, cactbot considers it the same as specifying `window 2.5,2.5`.
+In other words, 2.5 seconds before the ability time and 2.5 seconds after.
-As an example, for the line `3118.9 "Lancing Bolt" sync /:Raiden:3876:/`, if the regular expression `/:Raiden:3876:/` is encountered anywhere between 3115.9 and 3123.9 then it will resync the timeline playback to 3118.9.
+As an example, for the line `3118.9 "Lancing Bolt" sync /:Raiden:3876:/`, if the regular expression `/:Raiden:3876:/` is encountered anywhere between 3116.4 and 3121.4 then it will resync the timeline playback to 3118.9.
 Often timelines will use very large windows for unique abilities, to make sure that timelines sync to the right place even if started mid-fight.